ostis-ai/sc-machine/docs/sc-memory/api/cpp/guides/simple_guide_for_implementing_agent.md

 class ScSetModule : public ScModule
 {
   // Here class is empty.
 You doesn't need to implement any methods.
-  // `ScModule` class contains all nessary API to register your keynodes
+  // `ScModule` class contains all nessary API to register your
-  // and agents as separate sc-module.
+  // agents as separate sc-module.
 };
 ```